To get from Naha to Kagoshima you can fly or you can get a 25 hour overnight ferry. We decided on the Naha Kagoshima ferry option.

 More information

 More details on the Naha to Kagoshima ferry route are available from the A-line ferry website.
 You might also hear this company being referred to as ‘Marue Ferry’ group.
-Specific information on the ship we sailed on can be found here.
+Specific information on the ship I sailed on can be found here.
 Using Google Translate may help to make more sense of it.

 We went on the shorter naha ferry and found it fantastic!
 The ride was about one-two hours and we enjoyed ourselves.
 My family and I will be back soon and definitely, will be riding this ferry again.